 A note for our colleagues working in philanthropy

 The last funding report from First Nations Development Institute lists us as the seventh-largest funder, among foundations, of Native issues in the U.S. On one hand, it is exciting to be recognized as one of the top funders of Native American organizations and issues.
 We are proud of the work we are doing with Native partners around the region and love having that work highlighted and celebrated.

-On the other hand, we are really small compared to most of the other foundations on the list.
+On the other hand, we have a smaller endowment and a lower total annual grantmaking budget than most of the other foundations on the list.
 So being ranked so high is actually more of an indication that giving to Native issues is just not a priority to most other foundations.
 We want to help change that.